-This Quarterly Report on Form 10-Q contains forward-looking statements that involve substantial risks and uncertainties.
-All statements other than statements of historical facts contained in this Quarterly Report on Form 10-Q, including those statements highlighted below.
-In some cases, you can identify these statements by forward-looking words such as "aim," "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "might," "plan," "potential," "predict," "should," or "will," the negative of these terms, and other comparable terminology.
+This Quarterly Report on Form 10-Q (Quarterly Report) contains forward-looking statements that involve substantial risks and uncertainties.
+All statements other than statements of historical facts contained in this Quarterly Report could be deemed forward-looking statements, including those statements highlighted below.
+In some cases, you can identify these statements by forward-looking words such as "aim," "anticipate," "believe," "continue," "could," "estimate," "expect," "intend," "may," "might," "plan," "potential," "predict," "should," "would," or "will," the negative of these terms, and other comparable terminology.
 These forward-looking statements, which are subject to risks, include, but are not limited to, statements about:

-- our expectations regarding the potential market size and size of the potential patient populations for our product candidates and any future product candidates, if approved for commercial use; - our clinical and regulatory development plans; - our expectations with regard to the results of our clinical studies, preclinical studies and research and development programs, including the timing and availability of data from such studies; - the timing of commencement of future nonclinical studies and clinical trials and research and development programs; - our ability to acquire, discover, develop and advance product candidates into, and successfully complete, clinical trials; - our intentions and our ability to establish collaborations and/or partnerships; - the timing or likelihood of regulatory filings and approvals for our product candidates; - our commercialization, marketing and manufacturing, including the buildout of our own manufacturing facility, capabilities and expectations; - impact from future regulatory, judicial, and legislative changes or developments in the United States and foreign countries; - our intentions with respect to the commercialization of our product candidates; - the pricing and reimbursement of our product candidates, if approved; - the potential effects of public health crises, such as the COVID-19 pandemic, on our preclinical and clinical programs and business; - our expectations regarding the impact of the COVID-19 pandemic on our business; - the implementation of our business model and strategic plans for our business and product candidates, including additional indications for which we may pursue; - our ability to effectively manage our growth, including our ability to retain and recruit personnel, and maintain our culture; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates, including the projected terms of patent protection; - estimates of our expenses, future revenue, capital requirements, our needs for additional financing and our ability to obtain additional capital; - our expected use of proceeds from our initial public offering and our existing cash, cash equivalents, and marketable securities; - the performance of our third-party suppliers and manufacturers; - our future financial performance; - our expectations regarding the time during which we will be an emerging growth company under the JOBS Act; and - developments and projections relating to our competitors and our industry, including competing products.
+- our expectations regarding the potential market size and size of the potential patient populations for our product candidates and any future product candidates, if approved for commercial use; - · our clinical and regulatory development plans; - our expectations with regard to the results of our preclinical studies, future clinical trials, and research and development programs, including the timing and availability of data from such studies and trials; - the timing of commencement of future preclinical studies, clinical trials, and research and development programs; - our ability to acquire, discover, and develop product candidates and advance them into, and successfully complete, clinical trials; - · our intentions with respect to and our ability to establish collaborations or partnerships; - the timing or likelihood of regulatory filings and approvals for our product candidates; - our commercialization, marketing, and manufacturing expectations, including with respect to the buildout of our manufacturing facility and capabilities and the timing thereof; - impact of future regulatory, judicial, and legislative changes or developments in the United States and foreign countries; - our intentions with respect to the commercialization of our product candidates; - the pricing and reimbursement of our product candidates, if approved; - the potential effects of public health crises, such as the ongoing COVID-19 pandemic, on our preclinical and clinical programs and business; - our expectations regarding the impact of the ongoing COVID-19 pandemic on our business; - the implementation of our business model and strategic plans for our business and product candidates, including additional indications which we may pursue; - our ability to effectively manage our growth, including our ability to retain and recruit personnel and maintain our culture; - the scope of protection we are able to establish and maintain for intellectual property rights covering our product candidates, including the projected terms of patent protection; - estimates of our expenses, future revenue, capital requirements, needs for additional financing, and ability to obtain additional capital; - our expected use of our existing cash, cash equivalents, and marketable securities; - the performance of our third-party suppliers and manufacturers; - our future financial performance; - our expectations regarding the time during which we will be an emerging growth company under the Jumpstart Our Business Startups Act of 2012 (JOBS Act); and - developments and projections relating to our competitors and our industry, including competing products.